Medical Office Training Courses

 1. A pre-registered extension student who officially withdraws from an extension class(es) prior to the first meeting of the class (should be 24 hours prior) will be eligible for a 100 percent refund by completing an official request form.

-3. No refunds will be given after 10 percent of class meetings.
+3. No refunds will be given after after the census point of class.

 Enrollment for a course will end a several days prior to the course start date.

 Course Start Date: Wednesday, January 15, 2014